mozilla-ai/lm-buddy/CONTRIBUTING.md

     python -m lm_buddy run finetuning --config config.yaml
     ```

-    This is necessary because `py_modules` uploads the `lm_buddy` module
+    This is necessary because `py_modules` uploads the `lm_buddy` module to the Ray cluster
-    but does not install its entrypoint in the environment path.
+    but does not install its entrypoint in the the Ray worker environment.

 An example of this workflow can be found in the `examples/notebooks/dev_workflow.ipynb` notebook.